jsplash8/yunggan/README.md

 ## Yung Gan
 ### Authors: Alex Richardson & Joshua Patterson
-A Generative Adversarial Network that trains modules to create music instrumentals.
+A Generative Adversarial Network that trains models to generate AI constructed music instrumentals.
 Consists of a library of 10,000 soundcloud/youtube instruments, which are used to train the network.
 Created using tensorflow and keras, a deep learning python library.
 Front-End is created using React.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts